DigitalCraftsStudents/hero-sidekick-one-to-one/README.md

 ```

 ### Show a form that lists all Sidekicks

+Goal: associate a specific Sidekick with a specific Hero

+- get a list of all sidekicks
+- res.render() a list
+- convert that list to dropdown
+    - use the Sidekick id for the value, but show their name

 ### Process the form data and associate that Sidekick with that Hero